jbiason/blog/content/quotes/mark-twain/index.md

 > editor will delete it and the writing will be just as it should be."

 > "Always do right.
 This will gratify some people and astonish the rest."

+> "If it is a Miracle, any sort of evidence will answer, but if it is a Fact,
+> proof is necessary."